AdilovM/getflix/README.md

 # Getflix

-> An online database of information about movies.
-Don't know what to watch when you are bored?
+> Don't know what to watch when you are bored?
 Create an account with getflix and brower the recent movies and keep track of your watched history.

 ## Installation
 1. Fork the project and clone to your local repository